tedbow/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### Beta 2 to Beta 3

+* Scheduled updates to content are broken in relation to Lightning's content moderation functionality.
+Lightning beta 3 implements a workaround out of the box, but it is not applied by the update.
+To make the fix manually:
+  * Go to *Configuration* > *Scheduled Updates Overview* > *Scheduled Update Types*.
+  * Edit the *Publish single node at certain time* scheduled update type.
+  *

 ### Beta 1 to Beta 2

 * Enable the ```view media``` permission for the ```anonymous``` and